JasonCharamis/PhyloSuite/OliveTRee/README.md

-# OliveTree
-R package for efficient tree manipulation and beautiful visualization based on ggtree, treeio and phytools.
+# OliveTRee: R package for efficient tree manipulation and beautiful visualization based on ggtree, treeio and phytools.

 Contains functions for: